Symposium "The Other Dialogues"

 Chaired by Carolina Lio

-THE OTHER Dialogues is curated by Empathy & Risk in the framework of this partnership, and is part of the Empathy & Risk Dialogues series, started in 2017 as a format of multi-national conversation between policy makers, artists and activists in order to create a comparative analysis of the factors and contradictory versions of 'truth' that lead progressively towards conflicts.
+THE OTHER Dialogues is curated by Empathy & Risk in the framework of this partnership, and is part of the Empathy & Risk Dialogues series, started in 2017 as a format of multi-national conversations between policymakers, artists and activists to create a comparative analysis of the factors and contradictory versions of 'truth' that lead progressively towards conflicts.

 Drawing inspiration from the exhibition Dear Aliens, Galería de la Ciudad, ICBC Tecate, curated by Thomas Vann Altheimer (Pastor Projects), THE OTHER Dialogues will explore the limitation of international understanding that can be reinforced through distance.

-Each artist/academic involved in the exhibition and in the Dialogues has developed hypotheses for the application of their own local experience, knowledge and mediated understanding to issues of common concern that are perceived to be of particular relevance to the Baja California region.
+Each artist/academic involved in the exhibition and the Dialogues has developed hypotheses for applying their own local experience, knowledge and mediated understanding to issues of common concern that are perceived to be of particular relevance to the Baja California region.

 First session